UK Council for Psychotherapy

 Henry David Thoreau

 Our Happiness, General Wellbeing & Flexibility Of happiness, William Feather wrote, "Plenty of people miss their share of happiness, not because they never found it, but because they didn't stop to enjoy it."
 Happiness tends to be more short-lived as we move from one thing to the next that fulfils us, or we get what we want.
 Being happy can be experienced when good things happen, whereas joy is experienced when we are open-hearted or for others, when connected to a spiritual source, that fills up our heart and soul with smile, belly laughter.
 All of us can improve our sense of wellbeing, inner equilibrium and connectedness - having feelings of contentment, enjoyment, confidence & interactions in the world, improving our relationships with others.
 And when we are thriving, so too may our relationship.
 Happiness nourishes us.
 We may want to flexibly explore what promotes & enhances & boosts our well-being, sense of intrinsic happiness, elevated moods - cultivating them, what makes us flourish even though it may not be every day we experience happiness.
 Interrupting any inflexible problem patterns, which erode our happiness - ones we linger on, may help us (see also Rigid Boundaries).
 Happiness comes from within (linked to our intrinsic self-worth) and is our state of being - something within.
-So, when we go within we can experience happiness which is as much psychological as emotional, producing endorphins .
+So, when we go within we can experience happiness which is as much psychological as emotional, producing endorphins, as we are loving for the sake of loving, without an agenda.
 Happiness is also a subjective experience and enjoying simple things can make us happy.
 What makes one person happy, may not make another, yet there are often commonalities and interconnections to our overall health, e.g. our physical, emotional, sexual, psychological, spiritual wellbeing alongside taking responsibility for our happiness.
 The counselling & psychotherapy can explore these influences, what prevents, helps our wellbeing to flow and how we do and don't enhance our sadness, happiness, including:

 Love is that condition in which the happiness of another person is essential to your own...
 Robert A. Heinlein